deneha/azure-guidance/best-practices-api-implementation.md

 	If the client does not specify an Accept header, then use a sensible default format for the response body.
 As an example, the ASP.NET Web API framework defaults to JSON for text-based data.

-	> **Note**: The ASP.NET Web API framework performs some automatic detection of Accept headers and handles them itself based on the type of the data in the body of the response message.
+	> [AZURE.NOTE] The ASP.NET Web API framework performs some automatic detection of Accept headers and handles them itself based on the type of the data in the body of the response message.
 For example, if the body of a response message contains a CLR (common language runtime) object, the ASP.NET Web API automatically formats the response as JSON with the Content-Type header of the response set to "application/json" unless the client indicates that it requires the results as XML, in which case the ASP.NET Web API framework formats the response as XML and sets the Content-Type header of the response to "text/xml".
 However, it may be necessary to handle Accept headers that specify different media types explicitly in the implementation code for an operation.

 - **Provide links to support HATEOAS-style navigation and discovery of resources**.